 Your Responsibilities in the Community Include:

-The Residence Life staff in each hall is present to assist students in creating a positive living community.
-They work hard to create a residence hall environment that is conducive to academic, social and personal pursuits that lead to a student's success and graduation from Lewis-Clark State College.
-By organizing floor meetings, educational interactions, and social events, students and staff come together to enjoy all of the benefits and conveniences of living on campus.
+The Residence Life staff in each hall is present to assist residents in creating a positive living community.
+They work hard to create a residence hall environment that is conducive to academic, social and personal pursuits that lead to a resident's success and graduation from the College.
+By organizing floor meetings, educational interactions, and social events, residents and staff come together to enjoy all of the benefits and conveniences of living on campus.

+Roommates don't need to share every aspect of college life together, and are not necessarily best friends; however, all roommates need an understanding of one another's lifestyles, values, and expectations.
 Having a roommate is an exciting and often rewarding experience.
-It is important that you are able to establish and maintain a positive relationship.
-Roommates need not share every aspect of college life together, and are not necessarily best friends; however, all roommates need an understanding of one another's lifestyles, values and expectations.
 The best roommates are those that have similar schedules and level of cleanliness – but not necessarily hang out all of the time.

 Communication between roommates is the key to establishing a positive relationship.
 This relationship will contribute to your overall satisfaction with college life.
 You should discuss any problems that arise and should work together to resolve any differences.
-Keep in mind that individual rights to sleep, study, and to privacy precede all other rights, including visitation and other privileges.
+Keep in mind that individual rights to sleep, study, and to privacy are primary over all other rights, including visitation and other privileges.

-If a person finds it difficult to approach a roommate or a roommate is unresponsive, seek assistance from your Resident Advisor.
+If a person finds it difficult to approach a roommate or a roommate is unresponsive, seek assistance from your Resident Assistant.
 Take the initiative to act positively.